 He co-founded The Hornbuckle Foundation in 2015 to provide more Sober Living options in the Denver metro area and the Hornbuckle Foundation's SoulRepo house opened in 2016.
 Michael got married in Jan.
 2018 and began raising 3 children while sustaining a music career and overseeing 9 recovery homes.
 In 2019 the mission of HF was simplified to focus on providing assistance where support was limited.
 Raising funds for individuals to recover in safe and structured environments allows HF to be a unique contributor to a part of the recovery process believed to drastically improve an individual's chances of obtaining sustainable recovery.

-Sarah had no idea how deep her recovery roots ran until she met her birthfamily in 2018.
+Sarah had no idea how deep her recovery roots ran until she met her birth-family in 2018.
 She found out that she comes from a long line of recovery enthusiasts and found her dream job in the same field.
 She became Director of Operations in August 2019 helping grow the foundation into a powerhouse of recovery support.
 As a certified Recovery Coach, she's helped hundreds of women and their families through the recovery journey.

 Her favorite part of running this foundation is connecting with people.
-She hears stories of trauma and triumph from both donors and sober living applicants.
+She hears stories of trauma and triumph from both donors and clients.
 Addiction does not discriminate.
 It wreaks havoc on our country and to see a life recover lights a fire in her soul.